MV Carnival Spirit

 Entertainment, Recreation & Passenger Decks:

-some 60 guests as well as the Foyer Lounge.
-Beyond the Atrium is
+conference room, seating some 60 guests as well as the Foyer Lounge.
+Beyond the

 Deck 4 (Main Deck) is a passenger cabin deck.
 It also contains the uppermost level of the theatre is situated far forward, beyond which there is a large video gaming room for the youth called Techno Arcade.